CodeDynasty-dev/Jetpath/README.md

 ## Why Engineers Choose Jetpath

-Every framework promises to be fast and easy.
-Jetpath got built because most of them aren't.
+Every framework promises to be fast and easy but they are not, here is Jetpath.

 ```ts
 // This is a complete API endpoint in Jetpath